Marian Cozma: Career

 Cozma began his handball career in HC Dinamo București.
 His father, Petre was also a handball player, and he guided his son to the sport.

 He played in the Dinamo first squad from 2002 to 2006 and won the Romanian championship with the club in the 2004–2005 season.

 During his time at Dinamo, Cozma was once attacked and stabbed near his house by a group of fanatic supporters of a rival team.
 "They asked me if I'm Cozma from Dinamo and then one of them stabbed me in the back", he said.
 He got an 8 centimeters long and 3 centimeters deep wound near the spine, but he recovered and was back on the playing field shortly afterwards.

 In 2006, he was transferred to MKB Veszprém.
 With his new team he participated in the EHF Champions League in the 2006–2007 season, scoring 17 goals in the tournament.
 In 2008, they won the Hungarian championship and also the EHF Cup Winners' Cup defeating Rhein-Neckar Löwen in the final.

 At the time of his death, Cozma was allegedly in talks with several major handball clubs in Spain, including FC Barcelona.
 A few days before his death, he resigned from further participation in the Romanian national team after not getting enough opportunity to play on the 2009 World Men's Handball Championship from the federal captain, and it was mentioned that he might apply for Hungarian citizenship and play for Hungary in the future.

 Death

 Cozma died on 8 February 2009 after a stabbing attack that happened in a bar in Veszprém, Hungary.
 The members of KC Veszprém were celebrating the birth of the son of a player and the birthday of another, when they got into an altercation with a gang of 25-30 Romani people.
-Cozma was stabbed to death, while two other teammates suffered critical injuries.
+Cozma was stabbed to death, while two other teammates Žarko Šešum and Ivan Pešić suffered critical injuries.
 As of 18 February, five people have been arrested in connection with the events.